purescript-contrib/purescript-parsing/README.md

 ## Quick start

-Here is a basic tutorial and introduction to monadic parsing with this package.
+Here is a basic tutorial introduction to monadic parsing with this package.

 ### Parsers